nonoesp/laravel-authenticate/README.md

-# Authentication System for Laravel 5
+# An Authentication System for Laravel 5

 Extremely simple way to authenticate for Laravel 5.2.